"No World Cup Qualification for Reggae Boyz Until..."

 “We can’t keep possession of the football under pressure from defense to midfield,” he opined.
 “Nobody is kicking away the football anymore,” he added, as an indication of the modern-day game.

-He believes he has earned the authority to speak and provide analyses on the games played so far in the CONCACAF Final Round World Cup Qualifying campaign, and the standard of Jamaica’s football, in general.
+He believes he has earned the authority to speak and provide analyses on the CONCACAF Final Round World Cup Qualifying campaign, and the standard of Jamaica’s football, in general.

 “They have been all over the world, they have coached many teams in many countries, and “Tappa” played in a World Cup, played in England.
 I have played in Russia, Thailand, and Vietnam.
 Can I talk about football on a tactical level?
 Yes, because when I went to Thailand, I had to go to training 45 minutes before training starts, just for my coach to sit with me a do tactical work,” the 35-year-old asserted.

-The former Harbour View and Arnett Gardens Premier League player explained that when he first went to Thailand, he possessed raw talent.
+The former Harbour View and Arnett Gardens Premier League player explained that he possessed raw talent when he first went to Thailand.
 But tactically and technically, he was far behind his teammates and other players in the league.

 “So as soon as they press our backline, someone panics and boots the ball long upfield, and that is what the opponents want because it becomes a 50-50 [challenge], and they are already set up to win the second ball,” he says.